Urgent Care for your Immediate Needs

 You do not need to be a MelroseWakefield Healthcare patient, but if you are, we will have easy access to your medical records and will send your doctor a report of your visit.

 Our own radiologists read all X-rays and share results quickly.
-We provide care for simple fractures and dislocations, but if you have a severe or traumatic injury please visit an emergency location.
+We provide care for simple fractures and dislocations, but if you have a severe or traumatic injury please visit the closest emergency department.

 We can perform X-rays of the: